The Brooks House – Brattleboro, VT

-Stevens & Associates provided architectural design, civil and structural engineering, and landscape architecture to the owners of the historic Brooks House, which burned in a five alarm fire in 2011.
-Their development expertise assisted the Owners in creating sources and uses budgets, as well as marketing material for potential tenants.
-The building officially opened to the public in October 2014 and was 85% occupied.
+Stevens & Associates’ development expertise assisted the owners in creating sources and uses budgets, as well as marketing material for potential front view of the finished Brooks House tenants.
+The building was already 85% occupied when it officially opened to the public in October 2014.